-Calvary carving - For the carving and installation of a new calvary crucifix, statues, and mural.
+Calvary carving For the carving and installation of a new calvary crucifix, statues, and mural.

 The balance is to be used for improvements to lighting and floor repairs.

-Pettman Scholarship - Organ Scholarship in memory of June Pettman.
+Pettman Scholarship Organ Scholarship in memory of June Pettman.

-Church Lighting Fund - Towards church lighting.
-Orchestra Fund - For orchestras at Mass.
+Church Lighting Fund Towards church lighting.
+Orchestra Fund For orchestras at Mass.
+Our Lady's Flowers For flowers at the Lady Altar canonisation of Cardinal Newman in October 2019.